jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 Now it's time to roll up your sleeves and build.
 The execution phase is where the plan becomes a reality.
 It involves the hands-on work of constructing the new environment and carefully moving your data from its old home to the new, modern platform.

 This is almost never a simple "lift and shift."
 It's a golden opportunity to clean up your data, improve its quality, and organize it more logically.
 Your team will build the infrastructure, deploy the tools, and migrate the data in carefully planned stages.
-Starting with less critical datasets is a smart move—it lets you test the process and build confidence before moving your most important information.
+Starting with less critical datasets is a smart move - it lets you test the process and build confidence before moving your most important information.

 Constant testing and validation are non-negotiable here.
 You have to be certain that the data is accurate, the system performs well, and everything is secure.

 ### Phase 4: Optimization and Governance

-Getting your new data platform live isn't the finish line—it's the new starting line.
+Getting your new data platform live isn't the finish line - it's the new starting line.
 The final phase is a continuous cycle of improvement to make sure you're getting every ounce of value from your investment.
 This means monitoring performance, keeping an eye on costs, and training your teams to use the new capabilities effectively.

 Just as crucial is establishing solid **data governance**.
 A strong governance framework is what keeps your data high-quality, secure, and compliant with regulations over the long haul.
 This isn't just a nice-to-have; it's a business imperative.
 In fact, the global data governance market is projected to explode from **USD 4.44 billion** to an estimated **USD 18.07 billion by 2032**.